seanwhelton/RITRacingSoftware.github.io/docs/Hardware/Altium/schematic-basics.md

     <img src="/../../Hardware/Altium/Images/validate-project.png" alt="Validate Project"  style="max-width: 100%; height: auto;"/>
 </div>

 Errors or warnings in the schematic design will appear in the **Messages** panel.
 Some can be ignored, but others indicate issues that need to be resolved.
+Go through the errors carefully continuing to the PCB Design stage.
 In this example, a wire has been removed to demonstrate the resulting errors that must be corrected:

 <div style="text-align: center; margin-top: 30px;">
     <img src="/../../Hardware/Altium/Images/validate-project-warnings.png" alt="Validate Project Warnings"  style="max-width: 100%; height: auto;"/>